 Have you watched television recently?
 Stored food in a refrigerator?
 Accessed the Internet?
 Played games on your smartphone?
-Driven in a car?
+Driven a car?
 These are all things that billions of people around the world do every day.
 And while they are produced by different companies using a wide range of technologies, none of them would be possible without the existence of knowledge.

 I began this section with examples of everyday technologies that would not exist without knowledge.
 An even stronger illustration of the power of knowledge is that without it, many of us would not even be here today.
 As we saw in our discussion of population, Malthus was right about population growth but wrong about its consequences because he did not foresee the development of technological progress powered by improved knowledge.

 Separately, although manure had been used in agricultural practice for millennia, it was not properly studied until the early nineteenth century.
-That led us to understand that ammonia, which consists of nitrogen and hydrogen, is a powerful fertilizer.
-Progress eventually resulted in the Haber process, by which atmospheric nitrogen is converted into a form that can be available to plants.
+By the late 19th century, scientists had discovered the microbes that until then were the only way that nitrogen was extracted from the atmosphere and converted into a form that plants can use, a process known as nitrogen fixation.
+Together that led to the understanding that ammonia, which consists of nitrogen and hydrogen, is a powerful fertilizer.
+Scientific progress eventually resulted in the Haber process for nitrogen fixation.
 Invented in the early twentieth century, it became crucial to raising agricultural yields globally, thus averting the dire consequences Malthus had envisaged.
-For most humans today, about half the nitrogen in our bodies has been touched by the Haber process on its way into plants and animals that we subsequently ingest.
+Today, about half of the nitrogen in humans bodies has been touched by the Haber process on its way into the plants and animals that we eat .

 The knowledge loop has been around since humans first developed written language, some five thousand years ago.
 Before that, humans were able to use spoken language, but that limits learning and sharing in terms of both time and space.
 Since the invention of written language, breakthroughs have accelerated and access to the knowledge loop has broadened.
 Those include moveable type (around one thousand years ago), the printing press (around five hundred years ago) and more recently the telegraph, radio and television.
-Now we are in the middle of another fundamental breakthrough: digital technology, which connects all of humanity to the knowledge loop at zero marginal cost and also allows machines to participate in it.
+Now we are in the middle of another fundamental breakthrough: digital technology, which connects all of humanity to the knowledge loop at zero marginal cost, and also allows machines themselves to participate in it.

 The zero marginal cost and universality of digital technologies are already leading to learning, creating and sharing, giving rise to a digital knowledge loop.
 And as can be seen in the example of YouTube, it holds both amazing promise and great peril.

-Both the promise and the peril are made possible by the same characteristics of the platform: all the videos are available for free to anyone in the world, and they become available globally the second they are published.
+Both the promise and the peril are made possible by the same characteristics of the platform: all of the videos are available for free to anyone in the world, and they become available globally the second they are published.
 Anybody can publish a video, and all you need to access them is an Internet connection and a smartphone.
 As a result, two to three billion people, almost half of the world’s population, has access to YouTube and can participate in the digital knowledge loop.

 Wikipedia illustrates another important aspect of the digital knowledge loop: it allows individuals to participate in extremely small ways.
 If you wish, you can contribute to Wikipedia by fixing a single typo.
 If ten thousand people fixed one typo every day, that would be 3.65 million typos a year.
-If we assume that it takes two minutes to discover and fix a typo, it would take nearly fifty people working full-time for a year (2,500 hours) to fix this many typos.
+If we assume that it takes two minutes to discover and fix a typo, it would take nearly fifty people working full-time for a year (2,500 hours) to fix that many typos.

 Some platforms make it possible for people to contribute passively to the digital knowledge loop.
 Waze is a GPS navigation app.
 It tracks users that seem to be in a car, and the speed at which they are moving.
 It then passes that information back to its servers, and algorithms figure out where traffic is moving smoothly and where drivers will encounter traffic jams.
 Waze then proposes alternative routes, taking the traffic into account.
 If you follow a different route proposed by Waze, you automatically contribute your speed on that detour, a further example of passive contribution.
 To see the peril of passive contribution, consider Google’s autocomplete for search queries, which are derived from what people frequently search for.
 As a result, they often reflect existing biases, but they can also amplify them: often, instead of typing out their whole query, users select one of the autocompleted options presented to them.